Chicago mayor's race shows impact of crime in COVID's wake

 It’s an issue that the GOP has hammered on and that has divided Democrats for years, particularly after the murder of George Floyd by Minneapolis police in 2020 sparked protests and calls to “defund” the police.

-Biden was able to largely neutralize that line of political attack before last fall’s midterm elections – when Democrats defied precedent to retain the Senate and hold Republicans to a tiny House majority – by declaring during his first State of the Union: “The answer is not to defund the police.
+Biden was able to largely neutralize that line of political attack by declaring to bipartisan applause in his first State of the Union: “The answer is not to defund the police.
 It’s to fund the police.”

-“Fund them.
-Fund them.
-Fund them with resources and training,” the president declared to bipartisan applause.

 Although his comment drew criticism from some Black Lives Matter activists and others who argue that larger problems with law enforcement persist, national Democrats have mostly been able to put that issue behind them.

-But Chicago’s results are the latest example that concern about crime is continuing to resonate down-ballot, especially in urban centers, where steadfast support for Democrats is strongest.
+But Chicago’s results showed that concern about crime is continuing to resonate down-ballot, especially in urban centers, where steadfast support for Democrats is strongest.

 Joe Trippi, a veteran Democratic strategist who is working with Vallas’ campaign, said that in years of working on mayoral races he’s never seen a contest where crime was so overwhelmingly the top issue for voters.
 Vallas was the only candidate who made it his core focus, he noted, and his success could be a message to other Democrats.